Back Stories » Vietnam » Cold War History With a Side of Nem Rán in Prague's Little Hanoi

 Signs with prominent Vietnamese-language texts are everywhere.

-Visiting Prague’s Little Hanoi, officially known as Sapa Market, a feeling of strangeness and surprise will hit your mind first, as the Vietnamese language is everywhere.
+Visiting Prague’s Little Hanoi, officially known as Sapa Market, a feeling of strangeness and surprise will hit you first, as the Vietnamese language is everywhere.
 The entrance gate is bilingual, and a few signs might have minimal Czech, but the majority of signage is only in Vietnamese, promoting homemade bún cá, haircuts, leather goods, famous Czech crystals, and a slew of other Vietnamese-specific products that one might assume to be elusive this far from home.

 Markets are often the heart of diasporic communities.